Howard Jarvis: Early life and education

 Jarvis was born in Magna, Utah.
 Although he was raised as a Mormon, he smoked cigars and drank vodka as an adult.

 He graduated from Utah State University.
 In Utah, he had some political involvement working with his father's campaigns and his own.
 His father was a state Supreme Court judge and, unlike Jarvis, a member of the Democratic Party.
 Howard Jarvis was active in the Republican Party and also ran small town newspapers.
+He served as a press officer for Herbert Hoover's 1932 presidential campaign and supported Barry Goldwater in 1964.

 He moved to California in the 1930s due to a suggestion by Earl Warren.
 Jarvis bought his home at 515 North Crescent Heights Boulevard in Los Angeles for $8,000 in 1941.
 By 1976, it was assessed at $80,000.
 He married his third wife, Estelle Garcia, around 1965.

 Political career

-Jarvis was a Republican primary candidate for the U.S. Senate in California in 1962, but the nomination and the election went to the moderate Republican Thomas Kuchel.
-Subsequently, he ran several times for Mayor of Los Angeles on an anti-tax platform and gained a reputation as a harsh critic of government.
+Jarvis was a Republican primary candidate for the U.S. Senate in California in 1962, but the nomination and the election went to the moderate Republican incumbent Thomas Kuchel.
+Subsequently, Jarvis ran several times for Mayor of Los Angeles on an anti-tax platform and gained a reputation as a harsh critic of government.
 He founded the Howard Jarvis Taxpayers Association in 1978.

 The HJTA pushed for the passage of California Proposition 13 in 1978.
 The proposition adjusted the property tax rate, pegging it at 1% of the purchase price of the property.
 This proposal was popular, largely due to the high inflation and associated rises in property taxes through the 1970s.
 Jarvis and his wife collected tens of thousands of signatures to enable Prop.
 13 to appear on a statewide ballot, for which he garnered national attention.
 The ballot measure passed with nearly two-thirds of the vote.
 Two years later, voters in Massachusetts enacted a similar measure.

-In the campaign, Jarvis argued that lowering property tax rates would cause landlords to pass savings onto renters, who were upset at their rapidly rising rents driven by the high inflation of the 1970's.
+In the campaign, Jarvis argued that lowering property tax rates would cause landlords to pass savings on to renters, who were upset at their rapidly rising rents driven by the high inflation of the 1970s.
 Most landlords did not do this, which became a motivating factor for rent control.